kodekloudhub/certified-kubernetes-administrator-course/docs/02-Core-Concepts/07-Kube-Scheduler.md

 In this section, we will take a look at kube-scheduler.

 #### kube-scheduler is responsible for scheduling pods on nodes.
 - The kube-scheduler is only responsible for deciding which pod goes on which node.
-It doesn't actually place the pod on the nodes, thats the job of the **`kubelet`**.
+It doesn't actually place the pod on the nodes, that's the job of the **`kubelet`**.

   ![kube-scheduler1](../../images/kube-scheduler1.PNG)